The Way of Japanese Tea Ceremony

 5. Serving Sweets: Seasonal Japanese sweets (wagashi) are presented, balancing the matcha’s bitterness.
 The choice of sweet often reflects the time of year or the occasion.

-6. Whisking the Matcha: The host scoops matcha, adds hot water, and whisks it into a frothy green tea.
-This moment is quiet, almost hypnotic, as the scent of matcha fills the air.
+6. Whisking the Matcha: The host scoops matcha, adds hot water, and whisks it into a frothy green tea with the help of a fine traditional tool like the Bamboo Matcha Whisk.
+This moment is quiet, almost hypnotic, as the scent of matcha — whether from a vibrant ceremonial blend like Premium Japanese Ceremonial Matcha Green Tea Powder — fills the air.

 7. Serving the Tea: The bowl is offered in turn, with a bow.
 Guests rotate the bowl before sipping—a sign of humility, so as not to drink from the most beautiful side.